-Camp Hill’s major green space is White Hill Reserve where you can see native wildlife such as koalas and swamp wallabies.
+Camp Hill’s major green space is Whites Hill Reserve where you can see native wildlife such as koalas and swamp wallabies.
 The suburb shares the reserve with Holland Park and there are sporting fields and opportunities for bushwalking as well as a bike path through part of the reserve and mountain biking opportunities.

 The reserve also has an excellent playground and picnic areas.
-You can read more about that here on the Brisbane Mum’s Group website.

 You can find more information about the parks on the Brisbane City Council website.

 Camp Hill is approximately 19km to the Airport.
-Generally the M1 is the fastest route but this does include a toll.
+Generally, the M1 is the fastest route but this does include a toll.